Recent Contributions to Theories of Discrimination: Learning and Discrimination

+\cite{mcgee20252} considers a rationally inattentive learner, who is initially exposed to an impulse about the quality of a possible hire, determined by their own past experiences or their surrounding social setting.
+The learner chooses between following this initial impulse or incurring in costly deliberation to learn the true quality of the potential hire.
+The author explores a dynamic environment, where past experiences influence future impulses, and shows that long-term discrimination is more prevalent in settings where impulses are formed from second-hand influences, instead of solely one's own experiences.

-Echenique and Li (2022) also propose a model where a principal rationally acquires information about the skills of agents in majority and minority groups.
+\cite{fosgerausethiweibull2023} study a static model with a rationally inattentive screener, observing that the attention decision of the screener itself determines the incentives for workers of different identities to invest in acquiring skill in the first place.
+The codetermination of skill-choice and screening-attention imply that there are multiple equilibria -- similarly to \cite{coateloury1993} -- and ex ante identical categories can receive asymmetric equilibrium treatment. \cite{echeniqueli2024} also propose a model where a principal rationally acquires information about the skills of agents in majority and minority groups.
 By rationally allocating scarce attention between the groups, the principal may create incentives for majority agents to invest in skill acquisition, and for minority agents not to do so.
-Interestingly, Echenique and Li (2022) show that as the attention cost decreases, the difference in skill acquisition (and payoff) between the majority and minority groups may increase; thereby highlighting that ``statistical'' discrimination may indeed worsen as information becomes more readily available.
+Interestingly, \cite{echeniqueli2024} show that as the attention cost decreases, the difference in skill acquisition (and payoff) between the majority and minority groups may increase; thereby highlighting that ``statistical'' discrimination may indeed worsen as information becomes more readily available.

-In a way, the models of myopic learning algorithms (in \ref{sec:algo}) and the just mentioned models with costly information acquisition rely on roughly the same mechanism.
-In both cases, discrimination arises (and is reinforced) because it is costly to experiment with members of the ex-ante less appealing group.
-The main difference is that, in myopic learning models, this cost takes the form of an opportunity cost, while in the ``rational inattentive'' firms models, the learning cost is explicitly given by an information cost function.